-The Fantastic Travels of Maxine Machine, a rhyming adventure about a young inventor with interactive features that include music and narration, is her first published picture book.
+The Fantastic Travels of Maxine Machine, a rhyming adventure about a young inventor with interactive features that include music and narration, is her first published picture book available on Apple Books.

 When she isn't embroiled in her day job, toiling away on her stories, or spoiling her niece and nephew, she dabbles in voiceovering.